Skip to content

 Share:

-Whether you’re an HR professional managing a diverse workforce or an individual visa holder, this change directly impacts how you handle immigration documentation.
+Whether you’re an HR professional managing a diverse workforce or an individual visa holder, the digitalisation programme directly impacts how you handle immigration documentation.
 Understanding the new system will ensure a smooth transition and help avoid potential travel issues.

 What is an eVisa?

-An eVisa is an online record of an individual’s immigration status and visa conditions.
-To utilise this system, individuals must set up an online UK Visas and Immigration (UKVI) account and link their passport to this account.
+To access an eVisa, individuals must set up an online UK Visas and Immigration (UKVI) account and link their passport to this account.
 Once registered, travellers can enter the UK based on the eVisa information stored in their online account and linked to their passport.
-It is recommended, however, to carry a printout of the eVisa details in hand luggage as a precaution.
+While the system is designed to function without physical documentation, we recommend that visa holders carry a printout of their eVisa details in hand luggage as a precaution.

 Updating personal information, such as passport details, on the UKVI account is crucial.
 Failure to keep these details current could lead to travel complications.